-The Albert Hall is very familiar to some of our crew, besides a few WHO shows.
-Lighting Director Tom Kenny and mixer Robert Collins were here for the long Eric Clapton run called “24 nights,” as well as George Harrison shows, and multiple TCT events like this.
+The Royal Albert Hall is very familiar to some of our crew, besides a few Who shows.
+Lighting Director Tom Kenny and mixer Robert Collins were here for the long Eric Clapton run called 24 Nights as well as George Harrison shows, and multiple TCT events like this.
 “Sounds like the Albert Hall” Robert said, when setting up for our first show this week.
 Tom was organizing the look of the place – onstage, around and above.
 It’s a gorgeous room – and painted with light, it makes for stunning photo sets!
 (Plus we’re filming for a coming project with Chris Rule at the helm.)

 After opening act Imelda May (truly a talent and always a welcome name to see) some of the Teenage Cancer Trust teens came onstage.
 We’d just seen a moving film about their cause, hopes and feelings.
 Then such a great moment to have them come out – not very used to being onstage, and simultaneously thrilled and shy!

 Then The Who show started with Tommy tonight – the last one had a few “warm up” numbers first.
 This gave it a new feel, and probably a little more appropriate.
 But still – not acoustic.
 Pete said he’d felt his acoustic didn’t sound strong enough, and he couldn’t feel that way for the whole show.
 So back to an old faithful, the electric.